whuaegeanse/ceres-script/README.md

 ceres-script is a python script to build ceres solver, simple and easy to use, especially on Windows platform.

-Building ceres solver on Windows platform is a very troublesome task, because it relies on third-party libraries such as glog, gflag, eigen, lapack, blas, suitespare and so on.
+Building ceres solver on Windows platform is a very troublesome task, because it relies on third-party libraries such as glog, gflag, eigen, lapack, blas, suitesparse and so on.
 It may take several hours to download and configure these third-party libraries.
 The foundation of this project comes from the build script of colmap, which greatly reduces the difficulty of building on Windows platform.
-On the basis of the colmap build script, this project adds support for local glog, gflag, eigen, suitespare and other third-party libraries.
+On the basis of the colmap build script, this project adds support for local glog, gflag, eigen, suitesparse and other third-party libraries.
 In other words, users can specify a local third-party library instead of a fixed version downloaded from the Internet.
 This will help the third-party library that ceres solver relies on to be consistent with the third-party library used locally by user.